hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250926507v1-the-dragon-hatchling-the-missing-link-between-the-transformer-and-mo.md

 ---
 layout: default
-title: The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain
+title: "The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain"
 ---

 # The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain